TrumpCare vs. ObamaCare

 - The Employer Mandate stays, but the fee is repealed.
 That means fewer full-time employees will be offered coverage as there will be no penalty for not offering coverage.

 - The mandate is “essentially” replaced by a Continuous Coverage Provision.
-Insurers will be required to charge 30% more on premiums for 12 months for those who have a gap in coverage of 63 days or longer.
+Those who have a gap in coverage of 63 days or longer with have a 6 month waiting period to re-enroll starting at their next enrollment opportunity (which would generally be open enrollment).

-- Medicaid funding will be frozen by 2020 (date subject to change), and a high-risk pool of sorts will be implemented.
+- Medicaid expansion funding will be frozen and Medicaid funding in general will be reduced (date subject to change), and a high-risk pool of sorts will be implemented.
 This pool helps to offset the newly uninsured.
 TIP: See details.
 This issue is complex.
 Many of the uninsured come from this provision.

 - Employees won’t have access to tax credits, but after 2020 the new age-based credits can be used for any individual health insurance policy regardless of where it’s purchased.